 Color differences between the target and reference stars also affect the quality of the PSF subtraction.
 As wavelength increases, the speckles that make up the streaks in the coronagraphic PSF move away from the center while their intensity decreases (Figure 6.7).
 The diffraction rings near the spot edges also expand.
-These effects can be seen in images through wideband filters - a red star will appear to have a slightly larger PSF than a blue one.
-Thus, an M-type star should be subtracted using a similarly red star - an A-type star would cause significant subtraction residuals.
+These effects can be seen in images through wideband filters-a red star will appear to have a slightly larger PSF than a blue one.
+Thus, an M-type star should be subtracted using a similarly red star-an A-type star would cause significant subtraction residuals.
 Even the small color difference between A0 V and B8 V stars, for example, may be enough to introduce bothersome errors (Figure 6.9).

 Changes in HST's focus also altered the distribution of light in the coronagraphic PSF (Figure 6.10).
-Within an orbit, the separation between HST's primary and secondary mirrors varies on average by 3 $\mu$ m, resulting in 1/28 wave rms of defocus @ $\lambda = 5000$ Å. This effect, known as breathing, is caused by the occultation of the telescope's field of view by the warm Earth, which typically occurs during half of each 96-minute orbit.
+Within an orbit, the separation between HST's primary and secondary mirrors varies on average by 3 μ m, which corresponds to a variation in the wavefront that results in 1/28 wavelengths of RMS focus difference at $\lambda = 5000$ Å (ACS ISR 2008-03).
+This effect, known as breathing, is caused by the occultation of the telescope's field of view by the warm Earth, which typically occurs during half of each 96-minute orbit.
 This heating by the warm Earth expands HST's interior structure.
 After occultation the structure gradually shrinks.
 Changes relative to the sun (mostly anti-sun pointings) also cause contraction of the telescope, which gradually expands to "normal" size after a few orbits.